fitz95/API-BASED-APP-/README.md

 - Create a local directory that you want to clone the repository.

-- On the terminal navigate to the folder you created and run this command: git clone []
+- On the terminal navigate to the folder you created and run this command: `git clone https://github.com/fitz95/API-BASED-APP-.git`

-- Now navigate to the repository folder using command prompt cd JavaScript-Capstone-Project.
+- Now navigate to the repository folder using command prompt `cd API-BASED-APP-`.

 - Make sure to intall linters using this link: https://github.com/microverseinc/linters-config.

 - Make sure to add project dependancies ( webpack)

 - Run 'npm install' to add all dependencies

+- Run 'npm start' to run the web in your browser

 <p align="right">(<a href="#readme-top">back to top</a>)</p>